 How to watch NBA summer league games: Full schedule, Wembanyama games, streaming info and more

+Lakers vs. Spurs: How to watch NBA summer league games, schedule, Wembanyama updates, streaming info and more

 Ready to kick back, relax and watch some basketball this summer?
-Here’s how to watch NBA Summer League games, including where to stream basketball without cable and the full schedule for the NBA 2K24 Summer League, California Classic Summer League and the Salt Lake City Summer League.
+Here’s how to watch NBA Summer League games, including where to stream tonight's Laker's vs. Spurs game without cable and the full schedule for the NBA 2K24 Summer League, California Classic Summer League and the Salt Lake City Summer League.

 What channel are NBA summer league games on?